18069682/Automatic-Speech-Recognition-ASR-and-Topic-Modeling-for-African-Languages/README.md

 ![Status](https://img.shields.io/badge/Assignment-Completed-brightgreen)

-This repository contains a research project implementing Automatic Speech Recognition (ASR) for Xitsonga podcast content using OpenAI's Whisper model and analyzing the transcription quality through topic modeling techniques.
+This repository includes a research project on Automatic Speech Recognition (ASR) within Xitsonga podcast data in addition to Word Error Rate assessment through topic modeling.

+Author Credentials

-**Author:** Muphulusi Dziwhani (u18069682)
+Muphulusi Dziwhani (u18069682)
-**Institution:** University of Pretoria
+University of Pretoria
-**Course:** COS 802 Research Project
+COS 802 Research Project Module

-## 📖 Project Overview
+📖 About This Project

-This project addresses the digital divide for African languages by developing an ASR pipeline for Xitsonga, a low-resource South African language with approximately 4.5 million speakers.
-Using OpenAI's Whisper model implemented with TensorFlow and Librosa, we process 24 Nalibali Xitsonga podcast episodes and evaluate transcription quality through Word Error Rate analysis.
+The objective of this project is to make headway towards bridging the digital gap within African Languages through an ASR pipeline for Xitsonga, a low-resource language in South Africa boasting 4.5 million native speakers.
+This research involves OpenAI's Whisper model using TensorFlow and Librosa on 24 Nalibali Xitsonga episodes alongside Word Error Rate for transcription accuracy assessment.

-## 🎯 Research Questions
+🎯 Research Questions

-- How accurately can the Whisper model transcribe Xitsonga speech from real-world podcast data?
-- What Word Error Rate can be achieved on Xitsonga content using modern ASR approaches?
-- How effectively does the model handle Xitsonga-specific linguistic features like click consonants?
+To what accuracy is Whisper able to accommodate natural data podcast speech in Xitsonga and transcribe?

+What is the Word Error Rate for such Africa language data through existing models?

+To what accuracy is transcription accurate in terms of language unique features such as click consonants?

-- What preprocessing pipeline is most effective for Xitsonga audio content?
+What is the most effective preprocessing pipeline for Xitsonga relative audio?

-- What are the practical implementation challenges for African language ASR?
+What are the ASR implementation challenges for African languages?

-## 🛠️ Technical Implementation
+🛠️ Implementation of the Technical Component

-### ASR System
+ASR solution

-- **Model:** OpenAI Whisper-base (74M parameters)
+Model: OpenAI Whisper-base (74M parameters)

-- **Framework:** TensorFlow with Hugging Face Transformers
+Platform: Hugging Face Transformers

-- **Audio Processing:** Librosa for loading and preprocessing
+Audio Preprocessing: Librosa

-- **Evaluation:** jiwer library for Word Error Rate calculation
+Quantitative metrics: jiwer library

-### Key Features
-- Batch processing of 24 Xitsonga podcast episodes
+Advantages

+24 files batched simultaneously

-- Word Error Rate analysis with manual validation
+Word Error Rate assessment and corresponding analysis (compared to manual filings)

-- Linguistic analysis of Xitsonga-specific features
-- Complete reproducible pipeline
+Linguistic assessment for click consonants

+Entire process replicable

-## 📊 Results
+📊 Results

-- **Word Error Rate:** 28.7% on evaluated Xitsonga content
+Word Error Rate Obtained: 28.7% across WHISPER tested Xitsonga relative files.

-- **Processing Success:** 100% (24/24 files processed)
-- **Click Consonant Accuracy:** ~85% (manual evaluation)
+Processing Effective Rate: 100% (24/24 processed without issue)

+Click Consonants Effective Rate: ~85% (manually assessed)

-- **Average Processing Time:** 45 seconds per file
+Processing Speed: 45 seconds per file.
+Time to process 24 files.

-## 🗂️ Project Structure
+🗂️ Folder Structure

 ## 🔗 Links
 - Kaggle Dataset: [here](https://www.kaggle.com/datasets/muphulusi1234/cos802-project)